Many of us have been asked to provide a clean catch urine sample at some point, even if we didn’t realize it at the time.

 Officially, all urine specimen collection guidelines require a “clean catch” or “midstream” sample.
 Unofficially, this is tricky, to say the least.

 What’s often suggested in order to collect that elusive clean catch urine is to try the ‘start-stop-start’ approach.
-Which sounds like a first driving lesson and has about the same level of difficulty as one!
+Which sounds like a first driving lesson and has about the same level of difficulty!

 In essence, this requires you to start urinating, stop, put the urine collection container in place, start urinating again to capture the correct amount for the sample – not too little, not too much – stop again so you can remove the container without making a mess…

-More often than not, this delicate task happens in the restroom at a doctor’s, and if you’re there on account of a UTI, it’s quite likely you’re already distracted and uncomfortable.
+More often than not, this delicate task happens in the restroom at a doctor’s office, and if you’re there on account of a UTI, it’s quite likely you’re already distracted and uncomfortable.

-Trying to provide a tidy clean catch urine sample can be an ordeal and you can be forgiven for simply peeing in the cup without the remotest thought of controlling the flow.
+Trying to provide a tidy clean catch urine sample can be an ordeal, and it’s common to be unable to control the flow to be this precise while dealing with a UTI.
 However, this can increase the chances of a contaminated culture result.